 - Do not store in the open

 - Store dry and dust-free

 - Do not subject to any aggressive media

 - Protect from direct sunlight

 - Avoid mechanical vibrations and shocks

-- Storage temperature: 0 to 35 °C
+- Storage temperature: 0 to 35 °C / 32 °F to 95 °F

 - Relative humidity: max.
 60 %

 - Do not stack

 - If storing for longer than 3 months, regularly check the general condition of all parts as well as of the packaging.